openlibhums/memory-alpha/content/support/accounts-and-roles/account-management.md

 title: Managing user accounts
 # Managing user accounts

-The **Users and Roles** section of the manager has various controls for different permission levels.
+The **Users and roles** section of the manager dashboard has various controls for different permission levels.

 Editors have control of:
 -   User accounts at the journal level.